 Allow the coffees to steep and evaluate the aroma.

-Let the coffees sit untouched for four minutes to brew the coffee.
+Let the coffees sit untouched for 3-4 minutes to brew the coffee.
 While waiting, make notes about the smell of the coffee again.
 A crust of coffee grounds should form at the top of each cup.
 Be sure to not break this crust while smelling the aroma.
 How does this smell compare to the smell of the dry coffee beans?
 Is it stronger, weaker, better or worse?
 What similar or different smells can you identify?